rijaf-iri/CDT/README.md

 ### 2) Install `Rtools`

 Go to the CRAN website [CRAN](https://CRAN.R-project.org).
 Then click on the link [Download R for Windows](https://cran.r-project.org/bin/windows/) and [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
-Download the recommended version of `Rtools`.
+Download the recommended version of `Rtools` compatible with your R version.
 Install the downloaded file.
-Follow the installation instructions on [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
+Follow the installation instructions displayed on the page.

 ### 3) Install `CDT`